front-end-foundations/7-ajax-11ty/readme.md

 <a href="/">Back</a>
 ```

+Note: front matter tags can also be written `tags: nav` or `tags: [nav]` if you need multiples just add more: `tags: [nav, other]`.
+Here's the tagging [documentation](https://www.11ty.io/docs/collections/#tag-syntax).

-Or you can use HTML file alongside markdown.
+You can use HTML files alongside markdown.

 Change `contact.md` to `contact.html`: